Cache

 <project>/

-# Information about the project, its tasks, and its configs.
+# Informational snapshot of the project, its tasks, and its configs.

 # Can be used at runtime by tasks that require this information.